Why join UVic?

 University of Victoria Faculty Association is made up of approximately 886 faculty members and 40 professional librarians.
 Please see the faculty framework agreement.

-The University of Victoria is one of Victoria's largest employers.
+The University of Victoria is one of Victoria’s largest employers and is a top ranked Canadian university.
+Learn more about our rankings.

-UVic was chosen as one of Canada's best diversity employers (2015).
+UVic has been chosen as one of Canada’s best diversity employees for five years in a row!